- Tax Savings Await

-First off, to be eligible, an electric bicycle needs to meet specific criteria.
+First, an electric bicycle needs to meet specific criteria to be eligible.
 According to the bill, a qualified e-bike is a “two-wheeled vehicle” equipped with an electric motor of fewer than 750 watts.
 This definition covers a broad range of e-bikes, so your options are almost endless.

 Now, let’s talk about e-bike classifications.
 To be considered for the tax credit, the bike must fall into one of three classes: class 1, class 2, or class 3.